cakephp/docs/en/development/configuration.rst

 Error and Exception handling configuration
 ------------------------------------------

-See the sections on :ref:`error-configuration` and :ref:`exception-configuration` for information on configuring error and exception handlers.
+See the sections on :ref:`error-configuration` for information on configuring error and exception handlers.

 Logging configuration
 ---------------------